TelemetryDeck/docs/basics/activation.md

 - **Weekly/Monthly trends**: Reveal longer-term activation health and seasonal patterns
 - **Declining trends**: May indicate onboarding friction, confusing first experiences, or performance issues

-**Action example:** If you see that your daily activated users consistently grow after implementing a new onboarding flow, you've successfully improved the first-time experience.
-The hourly chart helps you immediately validate changes – if you deploy an onboarding improvement and see activation drop in the next few hours, you can quickly investigate and respond.
+**How to read your data:** In this example dashboard, the monthly chart shows activation building from earlier months to peak around March-April (~50+ users), demonstrating successful activation strategies reaching strong performance levels.
+The weekly data shows more stable patterns (12-15 user range) compared to daily fluctuations (1-8 users with occasional spikes), which suggests normal variation rather than systemic issues.
+Use the hourly chart to immediately validate onboarding changes – if activation drops after deploying improvements, investigate quickly.

 ## Activation time patterns